 This handbook is a guide for prospective and current graduate students in Biomedical Informatics (BMI).
-The handbook provides an initial resource for answers to questions about the program, but additionally students are also encouraged to consult with the Graduate Coordinator, their Faculty Advisor, or the Academic Program Lead, for any additional questions about the program.
+The handbook provides an initial resource for answers to questions about the program, but additionally students are also encouraged to consult with the Graduate Support Coordinator, their Faculty Advisor, or Program Director, for any additional questions about the program.